 Professor Inderjeet Parmar read Sociology at the London School of Economics, and Political Sociology at the University of London.
 His doctorate, from the University of Manchester, was in the fields of political science and international relations.
-Prior to appointment at City University London (2012), he taught at the University of Manchester for 21 years, mainly in its Department of Government (now Politics) which, between 2006-09, he served as Head of Politics.
+Prior to appointment at City, University of London (2012), he taught at the University of Manchester for 21 years.

 He is co-editor of a book series, Routledge Studies in US Foreign Policy.